tekartik/sembast.dart/sembast/doc/usage_recommendations.md

 While binary data is supported you should avoid storing big records and consider saving images and big blob in separate files and only keeping a reference in the database.

+## Keep your records small

+It is better to have 10 000 records of 1 KB than a 10 MB record!
+Big records might imply more UI janks.

 ## Use transactions

 For performance reason it is important to use transactions as soon as you have more than one write to perform.